Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 ---

-## ✅ Course Ccompleted: *Scientific Programming*
+## ✅ Course Completed: *Scientific Programming*

-This is the **only foundation course** I was required to take, and it is fully documented in its corresponding subfolder: `Scientific-Programming/`.
+This was the only foundation course I was required to take, and it is fully documented in its corresponding subfolder: `Scientific-Programming/`.
 This folder contains:

 - Assignments, programming exercises, solved exams
 - Source code in Fortran and C